megaport/megaportgo/README.md

 acceptance of the CLA terms.
 Pull Requests can not be mMegaport_Contributor_Licence_Agreementerged until this is complete.

 The [Megaport Contributor Licence Agreement](CLA.md) applies to contributions.
-All users are free to use the MegaportGo project under the [MPL-2.0 Open Source Licence](LICENSE).
+All users are free to use the `megaportgo` project under the [MPL-2.0 Open Source Licence](LICENSE).

 Megaport users are also bound by the [Acceptable Use Policy](https://www.megaport.com/legal/acceptable-use-policy).